digitalrebar/doc/development/api/provider.rst

 Providers encapsulate the methods needed to create, destroy, provision, and manage nodes.
 This abstraction is still being defined, so the documentation is necessarily incomplete.

-At a high level, a Provider is an interface to an external system such as Amazon, Rackspace, or Packet that is used to create and destroy Rebar nodes on that system.
+At a high level, a Provider is an interface to an external system such as Amazon AWS, Rackspace, or Packet.net that is used to create and destroy Digital Rebar nodes on that system.
 A provider must be able to handle the following tasks:

 * Node creation
 * Node removal
 * Rebooting a node.